 print(f"{result.bindings['X']} is Alice's grandparent") # john

-The magic happens with undefined predicates:
+The interesting part is what happens with undefined predicates:

-# Query a predicate we never defined!
+# Query a predicate we never defined

 for result in kb.query("sibling", "X", "Y"):